isaacnews-42/snake/README.md

 - Use the arrow keys to move the snake.
 - Eat the apple to grow.
 - Avoid running into walls or the snake’s own body.
-- Your goal is to score 576 to win the game.
+- Score 576 to win the game.
 - Press **Space** to restart after game over or winning the game.
 - Press **Esc** to exit the game (You may exit the game at any time).